Stocks Struggle to Find Traction

 Continue Reading Below

-Futures pointed to a flat opening for the S&P 500, with shares of Bed Bath & Beyond down 10% in premarket trading after its earnings missed expectations.
+Among the notable decliners, shares of Bed Bath & Beyond fell 11% after its earnings missed expectations.

 Bank shares were a touch higher after the Federal Reserve said the largest banks survived a hypothetical "stress test," suggesting some could win the Fed's approval to increase dividend payouts to investors next week.